 Cindy is now authorized and approved to perform prison weddings in Texas, Oklahoma, Arkansas and Missouri.
 I can’t address the sheer numbers of bookings for inmate weddings on my own anymore.
 We prefer to travel together but business is business.

 Due to many of the contract terms that can and often do prevent you from discussing the same topic twice, I’m being selective really selective about booking a show that discusses how we went from Texas Twins Treasures to Texas Twins Events to The Pawning Planners to Prison Weddings.
-It’s a wild ride that no one including my twin sister or our own families could have anticipated.

 My idea and concept to make life events affordable and our product knowledge from years in the sales industry are why and how we managed to stay in business while addressing any economic level.
 Rich or poor, Texas Twins Events and The Pawning Planners solved the problems low to middle income families faced before the Texas Twins hit the events industry.